n1xbyte/donutCS/README.md

 .NET Core version of donut shellcode generator.
 https://vimeo.com/369739318

-Note: I simply glued a bunch of things together for a more personally useable version.
-TheWover and Odzhan did all the hard work, those dudes are god tier. (seriously if you saw the internals you'd understand)
+Note: I simply glued a bunch of things together.
+TheWover and Odzhan did all the hard work.

 ## Install
 Confirmed working on Linux, Mac and Windows